mustkem/github-repo-search/DOC.md

 - This directory will have frontend code. index.js is the root file that will bootstrap the app and this file will import the App component.
 App component will have Router.js file.
 You can add your routers in this file and start adding new screens/pages.
 - A store is created for state management, store will have multiple redux reducers and they are combined together using combineReducers. folow the same folder structure and design for adding new reducers to it.
-- Use centralised http client for api calling.
-You can import the instance from /src/helpers/httpClient and stat calling the api using it.
 - Add common components inside /src/cmponents directory.
 This directory do have the common components used across diffrent pages insde app.
 - For styling CSS modules are used for below benifits-- Using CSS modules avoid namespace collision for CSS classes.